© GIZ / Dirk Ostermeier

 EXAMPLES OF CONNEX SUPPORT

-- Guinea, Liberia and Tanzania: Review and revision of financial models for resource projects, including capacity development in financial modeling for the relevant government institutions.
+- Guinea, Liberia and Tanzania: Review of financial models for resource projects, as preparation for possible negotiations

-- Mali and Mozambique: Capacity development on the design and implementation of contract negotiations in general have been implemented, using planned negotiations as case studies whenever possible.
+- Mali and Mozambique: Technical support focusing on the planning and conduct of contract negotiations, using previous negotiations as case studies

 DIRECT NEGOTIATION SUPPORT